-Congratulations on reaching this final stage of your Doctoral journey!
-You began this journey several years ago and step by step completed all of your coursework, Qualifying Examination, Practicum, Internship, and Candidacy Exam.
-Now, you face the capstone of the Doctor of Philosophy Program: the Dissertation.
+Congratulations on reaching this final stage of your doctoral journey!
+You began this program several years ago and step by step completed all of your coursework, Qualifying Examination, Practicum, Internships, and Candidacy Exam.
+Now you face the capstone project of the Doctor of Philosophy Program: The Dissertation.

-Even before Students arrive at the landmark Dissertation stage, they have many questions about the Dissertation and the process by which they complete one.
-To address the overarching issues, the Department of Counselor Education and Family Studies developed this Dissertation guide.
+Even before Students arrive at the landmark dissertation stage, they have many questions about the Dissertation and the process by which they complete one.
+To address the overarching issues, the Department of Counselor Education and Family Studies developed this Dissertation Guide.